Oxford-Research-Cloud-Competency-Centre/Hello-azure/README.md

 ***
 </details>
-<summary>Create the app and wait for deployment.
+Create the app and wait for deployment.
 Voilà!
-Access the URL.</summary>
+Access the URL.

 ![Voilà](README_images/img5.png)